robertoalonsotrillo/_Demiurge_/README.md

 The audio generation and sequencing GAN-based processes work as follows:

-1. Modified versions of **[MELGAN](https://github.com/buganart/melgan-neurips)** (a vocoder that is a convolutional non-autoregressive feed-forward adversarial network ) and **[UNAGAN](https://github.com/buganart/unagan)** (an auto-regressive unconditional sound generating boundary-equilibrium GAN) will first process audio files (.wav) from an original database `RECORDED AUDIO DB` to produce GAN-generated sound files (.wavs) that will be compiled into a new database `RAW GENERATED AUDIO DB`.
+1. Modified versions of **[MELGAN](https://github.com/buganart/melgan-neurips)** (a vocoder that is a convolutional non-autoregressive feed-forward adversarial network ) and **[UNAGAN](https://github.com/buganart/unagan)** (an auto-regressive unconditional sound generating boundary-equilibrium GAN) will first process audio files (.wav) from an original database `RECORDED AUDIO DB` to produce GAN-generated sound files (.wavs), compiled into a new database `RAW GENERATED AUDIO DB`.

 2. The **[DESCRIPTOR MODEL](https://github.com/buganart/descriptor-transformer)** extracts a series of MFCC descriptor strings (.json) from the audio files in the `PREDICTOR DB` and the sequencer, which is the time series prediction model in the current repository, generates projected descriptor sequences based on that data.

 3. As the predicted descriptors are just statistical values and need to be converted back to audio, a query engine matches the predicted descriptors based on the   `PREDICTOR DB` with those extracted from the `RAW GENERATED AUDIO DB`.
-The audio reference in the `RAW GENERATED AUDIO DB` of the matched extracted descriptors is then replaced with the predicted descriptors, and will be merged and combined into output prediction audio file.
+The audio reference taken from the the `RAW GENERATED AUDIO DB` of the matched extracted descriptors is then replaced with the predicted descriptors and merged and combined into an output prediction audio file (.wav).

 ## Training (SEQUENCER GAN)